iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

     - Cons
         - To trace a selected message will be time consuming

-# Alternative Design
+# Alternative design

 In the following we introduce two kinds of selective permanode designs.

 ## Pre-limitations

 In these two alternative designs, the solidification process is still essential to make the selective permanode make sure all the selective messages are collected in a sub tangle.
-Also iota tokens are needed to execute the selective permanode.
+Also IOTA tokens are needed to execute the selective permanode.

-## Value-Transaction-Based Design
+## Value-transaction-based design

 ### Description